 Director James Marsh (“The Theory of Everything”) and screenwriter Scott Z. Burns (“Contagion,” “The Informant”) give this story a grave foreboding with sprinklings of English pluck, forbearing and wit.
 And Firth, Weisz and Thewlis give it heart and pathos and remind you why each is heralded as among the finest crop of actors the U.K. has ever produced.

 We meet Crowhurst as he’s hawking his electronic direction finder at a boat show in the pre-GPS 1960s.
 He may not have many buyers for the ingenious Navicat, disappointing his two sons, who idolize him.
 But he himself is inspired by a speech given by Sir Francis Chichester (Simon McBurney, a terrific cameo).
-Chichester was made a Knight of the Realm for becoming the first official “around alone” sailor, a man who made but one stop along the way.
+Chichester was made a Knight of the Realm for becoming the first official “around alone” sailor, a man who made but one stop along the way as he circled the Earth.

 He’s there to announce The Sunday Times solo sailboat challenge, a race doing basically what he accomplished, but with no stops and for a £5000 prize.
 No, Sir Francis won’t take part.

-“Wild horses wouldn’t drag me back to the sinister Southern Ocean,” he says, where “the waves there are not measured in inches and feet, but in increments of fear.”
+“Wild horses wouldn’t drag me back to the sinister Southern Ocean,” he says.
+“The waves there are not measured in inches and feet, but in increments of fear.”

 Crowhurst hears “the siren call of the sea,” talks his local travel-trailer dealer (Ken Stott of “The Hobbit” movies) into underwriting him, designs a boat he figures will be the fastest and hires a former reporter now “press agent” (Thewlis) to drum up more sponsors and interest from the British press and the BBC.